DracotMolver/quartz-js/docs/README.md

 # Installation

-Open your favourite terminal and type
+Open your favorite terminal and type

 ```
 npm install quartzjs